Explore Our Trails

 - Amplified sound devices are not allowed without a permit.

-- All motorized vehicles are prohibited on the trail system.
+- All motorized vehicles, including electric bikes, are prohibited on the trail system.

 - Hunting and possession of firearms is prohibited.

 - Open fires are prohibited.

 - Swimming is prohibited in lakes and streams.

 - Fishing is restricted to members only; South Carolina DNR fishing license is required.

 - Failure to comply with these rules may result in a summons or arrest

 Due to wet conditions Horse trails are closed.
 Hike, Bike and Dog Park trails are open.

 Trails and entrances will be open to members and daily visitors Monday through Thursday, and to Greenway members only on Friday, Saturday and Sundays in order to keep the number of people on the property at safe levels.
 Our hours remain: 7am - Sunset.
 All admissions transactions will be handled online.